sudodoki/sudodoki.github.io/_posts/2015-05-14-readme-md-as-lazy-persons-html-page.markdown

 ## How to solve it?

 __Turn your README.md into static page!__
 Your repo is already on github, and whenever you push something to branch name `gh-pages` it's being build & published to `%username%.github.io/%reponame%` (given it's enabled in the repo's [settings](https://github.com/%username%/%reponame%/settings)).
-Only exception is your very own github space that resides in repo called `%username%.github.io` and will be using `master` branch to build stuff out.
+Only exception is your very own github space that resides in repo called `%username%.github.io` and will be using `master` branch to build stuff out. \[UPD 2020: you actually can now [customize](https://pages.github.com/) the branch & even tweak subfolder github pages are built from\].
 Github pages use [Jekyll](jekyllrb.com) - static site generator written in Ruby.
-There're some catches to it - you cannot run [plugins on Github pages](http://jekyllrb.com/docs/plugins/), Github is using some custom markdown parser, - maybe, something else, but those are minor considering how useful this feature is, providing static site hosting & ability to use markdown to create content (you can run your very own blog using Jekyll or [Octopress](http://octopress.org/) built on top of it and pay noone for that).
+There're some catches to it - you cannot run [plugins on Github pages](http://jekyllrb.com/docs/plugins/), Github is using some custom markdown parser, but those are minor considering how useful this feature is, providing static site hosting & ability to use markdown to create content (you can run your very own blog using Jekyll or [Octopress](http://octopress.org/) built on top of it and pay noone for that). \[UPD 2020: this blog is now using jekyll\]

 ## 'Code' to do that
 To signal Jekyll that some markdown needs processing, you add YAML syntax [FrontMatter](http://jekyllrb.com/docs/frontmatter/) in the very beginning, which can be as brief as two sets of triple dashes, separated by newline.